Design-bid-build is the most common project delivery method in the AEC industry.

 Under this traditional delivery method, design documents are developed prior to bidding and selection of the construction contractor.
 We have successfully delivered design documents for thousands of design-bid-build projects nationwide for both public entities and private clients.
 We know how to coordinate with collaborating project partners and co-consultants to meet established budgets and deadlines for our project owners.

-WGI Unleashed Podcast Episode 58 – Andrew Kong, Senior Manager, Restoration
+WGI Unleashed Podcast Episode 61 – Connor Bailey, Senior Planner, Land Development

 When it comes to design-build projects, WGI has done this before.